The Mummy (franchise): Television

 From 2001 until 2003, an animated series simply titled The Mummy was made by Universal Animation Studios where it was based on the Stephen Sommers series of films.
 The series was later renamed in the second season as The Mummy: Secrets of the Medjai.

 Theme park rides

 The film also inspired a roller coaster ride named Revenge of the Mummy in Universal Studios Theme Parks, Florida.
 Similar rides can also be found in Hollywood and Singapore.
+A mummy identified as Ankhsenamun appears in the Monsters Unchained: The Frankenstein Experiment ride at Universal Epic Universe.